danangdwigustifajaryanto/DiscordPaimon/README.md

 ## How to use this bot

-To use this bot on your own server or invite it to another server, you need to have a Discord account and permission to manage servers.

 You can visit https://nevadaimpact.carrd.co/ to get more information about how to invite or use this bot.
 You can also see some screenshots and videos of how the bot works.

 ## Feedback and suggestions